reportportal/kubernetes/reportportal/v5/README.md

     - <your_domain_name>
     secretName: <your_certificate_secretname>
 ```

-Your certificate secretname will be created on the next step
+(NOTE) You will create your certificate with secretname on the next step

 Let's suppose your domain name is 'my.reportportal.com' and your certificate secretname is 'my.reportportal.com-tls'

-Then the result in your 'gateway-ingress.yaml' file will be
+Then the result in your gateway-ingress.yaml file will be

 ```
 spec: